alexanderjophus/alexanderjophus.github.io/content/posts/troubleshoot.md

 **Redactors** (again as the name implies), allow users to redact information.
 The use case here being that a collector may collect sensitive information such as database connection strings.
 This step allows us to remove any sensitive information in a couple of different ways.
+By default there are a few redactors run.

 Lastly we have **analyzers** (also excellently named if I may add), instead of manually going through an incredibly large amount of information, the analyzers allow users to quickly highlight issues with the cluster.